rond-authz/rond/docs/20_Configurations.md

 The policies must be written in the Rego language and they could use the input variable or our built-in functions.

 ### Rego input
+To write your policies rbac service automatically create an object call `input` with the following fields
 ```
 {
     "request": {